1. Black Sabbath (10/10)

 The problem is that the other side is just a hodgepodge.
 First, there’s yet another one of Waters’ bids at being taken seriously as a singer-songwriter.
 This one is actually a band recording, which is something.
 But it feels like this ambition of his is completely at odds with the rest of the band’s music.
 (In my opinion, it would take until Dark Side of the Moon to fully resolve this.)
 It’s a decent song, but is it really the Floyd?

 “Summer ’68” reels like a relic of ’68.
 Despite the rather avant garde horns (did Geesin arrange these too?), it feels like it’s an outtake from Saucerful of Secrets and seems to indicate that, when left to his own devices, Wright was still hoping that they were a psychedelic band.

-Gilmour’s contribution feels like a much less ambitious version of “The Narrow Way” and was apparently performed similarly.
+Gilmour’s contribution feels like a much less ambitious version of the first sections of “The Narrow Way” and was apparently performed similarly.
 Again, as much as it’s pleasant, I find myself wondering, is this really the Floyd?

 Finally, “Alan’s Psychedelic Breakfast” takes a few unrelated jams and mixes them together using recordings of someone preparing breakfast.
 If that sounds good to you, great.
 But it pales in comparison to the title track in terms of its ambition, scope or music interest.
 It’s diverting and pleasant, but that’s it.